"The oppression of women is useful to the capitalist system."

-Traditional Feminism has often associated patriarchy with capitalism with the underlying message of business being an enemy of feminism.
+Feminism has often made a strong connection between patriarchy and capitalism, with the underlying message being that capitalism is an enemy of feminism.

-We would argue that this approach of 'Feminism versus Capitalism' has been where the traditional women's movement shot itself in the foot!
+We would argue that this approach of 'Feminism versus Capitalism' has been counter productive to the women's movement and goal of gender equality.

-In today's world business, is a key to personal empowerment.
-A female entrepreneur is a boss, a master of her destiny.
-However, women are still very under-represented as business entrepreneurs and even less so as social or activist entrepreneurs.
+In today's world, business is a key to personal empowerment.
+A female entrepreneur is a boss and the master of her own destiny.
+Unfortunately women are still very under-represented as business entrepreneurs and even less so as social or activist entrepreneurs.

 The field of feminism has long associated capitalism with patriarchy and adopted a victim-based approach to the myriad of problems facing women across the planet.